-Every server should have a unique port. like I am using port 8888 for oim server1 and port 8889 for oim server2.
+Every server should have a unique port.
+For instance, I am using port 8888 for OIM server 1 and port 8889 for oim server2.

-After saving the changes restart the oimserver1 from the console.
-When the server is up, try to verify that JMX connection is working or not.
+After saving the changes restart the oim server1 from the console.
+When the server is up, try to verify if the JMX connection is working or not.

 Use JConsole to verify from your PC.
-Jconsole can be found on the following location.
+Jconsole can be found at the following typical location.

 Start the Jconsole and select Remote Process put the servername:port and hit connect.

 If the connection is successful then you will get the following screen on Jconsole.

 Next we need to review the Mbean Metrics.
 Click on MBeans and browse to oim server1 then go to “ServerRuntime”.

 Under Attributes, you will find “State” click on the state to get its Value.